Hoang-LamPham/ReflectanceRCWA/README.md

 ## Simple, easy to use
 #### Simulation
-The main part of the simulation requires only  1 line in a loop of wavelengths.
+The main part of the simulation requires only  2 lines in a loop of wavelengths.
 Then, the optical responses are easily calculated from the global S-matrix.

 Call the function:
 ```python